Faraday-dot-py/Simple-ASF/docs/index.md

 Once you have created an account, click the "Add New" > "Project" button in the top right corner.

-Follow the prompts to link the proper Github repository.
+    1. Follow the prompts to link the proper GitHub repository.

-Rename the project to whatever you want.
+    2. Rename the project to whatever you want.

     3. Add environment variables
     Open the "Environment Variables" dropdown in the project settings.

     Copy the entirety of your ``.env`` file into the ``key`` field, and it should auto-populate with all of your environment variables

     If this doesn't work for some reason, you can manually add each environment variable.

 !!!Note
-    Make sure that all spelling and capitalization is correct, otherwise your app will not work.** (Copy paste what you can)
+    Make sure that all spelling and capitalization are correct, otherwise your app will not work.
+(Copy and paste what you can)

 4. Deploy your app